snackva/radio-stations/README.md

 A [demo video](https://youtube.com/shorts/JR9I0tVB_o4) has been provided showing the main functionalities of the app.

+## Design

+The app aesthetics have been inspired by [this Dribbble design](https://dribbble.com/shots/24479926-UI-Exploration-Online-Radio), giving it a minimalistic look with a red accent color.

 ## Features

 - Fetch and display radio stations from around the world.